 You should also look closely at services.
 Are you using a janitorial service?
 Can you reduce phone and internet costs?
 What about energy costs?
 Look at every line item and you'll be surprised how much you can increase your profit by looking for opportunities to reduce costs.

-8. Cultivate the belief that your best years of business are still in front of you and that you WILL make 2018 a great year.
+8. Cultivate the belief that your best years of business are still in front of you and that you WILL make this year, a GREAT year.

 Do not underestimate the value of this step.
 Without it, the rest of the steps have little value.